oiraqi/paradigms/P2-Integration/README.md

+- Comment out (if not already done) the import and the code inside ma.aui.sse.csc3374.rpc.consumer.Consumer
 - Build the code
   - **./gradlew build**
 - Generate the CalculatorService WSDL, as well as skeleton code, from ma.aui.sse.csc3374.rpc.provider.Calculator class: